 The temperature sensor must be placed in the same distance from the envelope skin as the melting streamer.

 Basket Correctly assembled.
 Inspect condition of the basket floor and basket walls.
-Basket wires ng covers at the bottom, and correctly connected to carabiners.
+Basket wires The basket wires are free of damage and not exposed below the leather protecting covers at the bottom, and correctly connected to carabiners.